Preparing for a civil wedding abroad

 How to proceed

-• submit to the civil registrar a copy of the future spouses' identity documents.
+• a copy of your identity documents.

 • Germany;